pingcap/docs/temporary-table.md

 - Placement Rules
 - Execution plans involving a temporary table are not cached by `prepare plan cache`.

-Local temporary tables in TiDB does not support the following feature:
+Local temporary tables in TiDB do not support the following feature:

 - Reading historical data using the `tidb_snapshot` system variable.